Cross-Resolution SAR Target Detection Using Structural Hierarchy Adaptation and Reliable Adjacency Alignment: Related Works

 \subsection{UDA for SAR Target Detection}

 In recent years, UDA has become a popular research topic in SAR target detection.
-Mainstream methods include image translation~\cite{HTCN,10767752}, adversarial adaptation~\cite{shi2022unsupervised,10570480}, and pseudo-label learning~\cite{zou2023cross,shi2021unsupervised}.
-For image translation based UDA~\cite{10767752}, some researchers~\cite{shi2022unsupervised,shi2021unsupervised} adopted Cycle-GAN~\cite{cyclegan} to generate translation images to reduce domain discrepancies.
-Zhang et al.~\cite{HSA} utilized Fourier transform to create pseudo-SAR images for alignment, while others \cite{huang2024domain} added speckle noise to optical images to mitigate domain discrepancies.
-Adversarial adaptation aligns domain features via adversarial learning~\cite{DANN}.
-Some efforts integrate adversarial adaptation with feature decoupling~\cite{zhao2022feature} or context relationships~\cite{zhao2022automatic} to improve knowledge transfer.
-Liu et al.~\cite{10570480} leverage semantic calibration and adversarial feature alignment to enhance cross-domain ship detection.
-To address feature discriminability issues of adversarial learning, some efforts~\cite{shi2021unsupervised,zou2023cross} introduced pseudo-label learning strategies to mitigate feature degradation, while Dong et al.~\cite{10757443} leveraged attention mechanisms to improve transfer performance.
-Despite these advancements, UDA still has limitations.
-On one hand, unconditioned blind adaptation of UDA may lead to distortion of domain structures.
-On the other hand, The discriminative capability of most UDA methods are overly biased to the source domain.
-Directly applying such biased knowledge to the target domain can result in unreliable predictions, and aligning these unreliable predictions may even cause risky semantic propagation.
+Mainstream methods include image translation~\cite{HTCN,10767752}, adversarial adaptation~\cite{shi2022unsupervised,10570480}, and pseudo-label learning~\cite{zou2023cross,shi2021unsupervised}. {Image translation-based UDA~\cite{10767752} is a two-stage approach.
+Researchers have adopted CycleGAN~\cite{cyclegan,shi2022unsupervised,shi2021unsupervised} to generate translated images that reduce domain discrepancies, followed by domain adaptation techniques to enhance detection performance.
+Zhang~et~al.~\cite{HSA} created pseudo-SAR images using the Fourier transform for feature alignment, while others~\cite{huang2024domain} added speckle noise to optical images for further mitigate domain discrepancies.
+To improve detection on low-quality SAR images, Pu~et~al.~\cite{pu2023ship} employed CycleGAN for image enhancement, thereby boosting target detection accuracy.
+However, as these two-stage approaches are typically not trained in an end-to-end manner, it is difficult to guarantee optimal performance.
+In contrast, adversarial adaptation aligns domain feature distributions via end-to-end adversarial learning~\cite{DANN}.
+Some efforts integrate adversarial adaptation with feature decoupling~\cite{zhao2022feature} or context relationships~\cite{zhao2022automatic} to facilitate knowledge transfer.
+Liu~et~al.~\cite{10570480} leverage semantic calibration and adversarial feature alignment to enhance cross-domain ship detection.
+However, some studies have revealed that such blind adversarial training may lead to distortion of domain structures and impair the discriminative capability of learned features.
+To alleviate the degradation of feature discriminability caused by adversarial learning, some works~\cite{zou2023cross, shi2021unsupervised, shi2022unsupervised} have proposed incorporating pseudo-label learning strategies into the domain adaptation process.
+However, these methods essentially rely on the discriminative capability learned from the source domain data to select pseudo-labels of the target domain data.
+As a result, the discriminative capability of such UDA methods remains overly biased toward the source domain.
+Directly applying such biased knowledge to the target domain can result in unreliable predictions, and aligning these unreliable predictions may even cause risky semantic propagation and error accumulation.}